Financing a Dental Practice Acquisition

 Ready to dive in?
 We’ll go over everything involved in financing a practice acquisition.

-Here are four key phases, or steps, in the road to financing your dental practice acquisition:
+Here are four key steps on the road to financing your dental practice acquisition:

 Long before you apply for financing, get your own finances in order.
 This lays the foundation of qualifying for a loan with favorable terms.